bltavares/actions/clippy/README.md

 [so far](https://github.com/rust-lang-nursery/rustfix/issues/130) is not supporting it as well, but it should in the future.

+This action requires access to all dependencies of the project, as the underlying tools will compile to lint.
+IT might need environment variables to access private dependencies.

+It is quite common that the image might need some C libraries and headers.
+If that is the case, send a Pull Request to include it as a dependency.

 ## Fixes on Pull Request review

 This action provides automated fixes using Pull Request review comments.